 Tri-ang model railways had its early beginning in a small firm called Rovex Plastics Ltd. set up in 1946 just after World War II by Alexander Venetzian in the United Kingdom.
 This firm was making plastic model cars initially, but after conflict with Rover Cars over the use of the name Rovex, the company moved into the model railway field, making train sets for the department store chain Marks and Spencers.

 Venetzian was first asked by Marks and Spencers to develop an electric toy train set in time for Christmas 1950.
 He delivered the product on time, but only after finding adequate manufacturing facilities in a former Brewery in Richmond.
-Initial train production was in 'O' gauge.
+Initial train production was in 'O' gauge, producing an electric train set based on the LMS, Princess Elizabeth Loco.
+The set, called the Rovex Princess Set, was launched in time for christmas 1950, consisting of the loco, two coaches and some track.
 However, shortly thereafter, the company ran into some financial difficulties.
 In October 1951 the company was taken over by Lines Bros.
 Ltd, who manufactured Tri-ang baby prams and bicycles.
 Lines Bros had been looking to expand into toy train railway products.
 Their trains would be sold under the Tri-ang Railways name.
 With the resources of the Lines Bros group, great expansion was possible, and by 1953 the outline of the Tri-ang range was available in retail hobby shops.
 To make room for further product development, Lines Bros moved the Rovex Scale Models Ltd company to a brand new factory built at Margate, in Kent, in 1954.

 The brothers George and Joseph Lines made wooden toys in the Victorian age, their company being G & J lines Ltd. Joseph was the active partner while George went into farming.
 Joseph (or Joe) had four sons.
 Three of these — William, Walter and Arthur Edwin Lines — formed Lines Bros Ltd soon after World War I. Three Lines make a triangle, hence the origination of the name Tri-ang.
 Arthur's son, Richard Lines, was largely responsible for the Tri-ang Railways system.